Jutho/KrylovKit.jl/docs/src/man/eig.md

 ```@docs
 schursolve
 ```
-Note that, for symmetric or hermitian linear maps, the eigenvalue and Schur factorizaion are equivalent, and one can only use `eigsolve`.
+Note that, for symmetric or hermitian linear maps, the eigenvalue and Schur factorization are equivalent, and one can only use `eigsolve`.

 Another example of a possible use case of `schursolve` is if the linear map is known to have a unique eigenvalue of, e.g. largest magnitude.
 Then, if the linear map is real valued, that